Healthcare-associated Infections (HAI)

 — Patsy Kelso, PhD, Vermont State Epidemiologist

-Healthcare -associated Infections are casued by a variety of germs that are found in healthcare setting.Some of these germs do not respond to drugs such as antibiotics, making them dangerous for all people, but especially for people who are already undergoing medical treatment.
+Healthcare-associated infections (HAI) are casued by a variety of germs that are found in healthcare setting.Some of these germs do not respond to drugs such as antibiotics, making them dangerous for all people, but especially for people who are already undergoing medical treatment.

 In a medical facility, bacteria, viruses and fungi live can be passed from patient to healthcare provider to surfaces and back.
 We can all help to significantly lower the spread of these infections by taking precautions that will prevent transmission of these germs.

-The MDRO Prevention Collaborative is just one of many project areas where the Vermont Department of Health (VDH) is pioneering efforts to eliminate MDRO and other Healthcare Associated Infections (HAI) in Vermont.
+The MDRO Prevention Collaborative is just one of many project areas where the Vermont Department of Health (VDH) is pioneering efforts to eliminate MDRO and other Healthcare-associated infections (HAI) in Vermont.

 Learn more about the work being done to protect people in Vermont from HAI: